wylazakaria/acme-accounting/README.md

 **Endpoints**

 - `GET  api/v1/tickets`    - returns all tickets in the system.
 Without pagination.
 This is only for creating logic testing.
 - `POST api/v1/tickets`    - creates a ticket.
 It accepts type and `companyId`
+- `GET  api/v1/report`     - starts the processing of existing data and builds a report.

 **Ticket Creation Rules**